access to websites under UK law

 The Code, which came into force on 6 April 2011, provides authoritative

 advice on those provisions of the EQA relevant to service providers.

-constitute a service, for example, where they are delivering information
+a service, for example, where they are delivering information or entertainment

 The EQA imposes a duty on service providers to make “reasonable